Couchbase-Ecosystem/cbl-ionic/CONTRIBUTING.md

 ## Local Setup

 ### How to Build the Plugin
+Because the project uses submodules to manage the shared libraries and tests, you need to clone the repo with the submodules.
+Failure to follow these directions will result in the build failing.

 1. Fork and clone this repo.
 You will need to also clone all the submodules for the shared libraries and tests and update them with the latest version of each of those modules code.
 Run the following commands from the root of the cbl-ionic repo:
     ```shell